maevadevs/Go-Developer-Foundation/02-Cards-Project/readme.md

 ### Error Handling

-- Go does not have a `try-catch` similar-clause
+- **Go does not have a `try-catch` or similar-clauses**
-- Instead, it returns errors as part of the function call
+- Instead, it returns errors-as-values as part of the function call, typically as a second value
 - If there was any error in reading the file, returned `err` will be *not `nil`*

 ```go